ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 # Introduction

-Directives provide a way to add metadata for client tools such as code generators or IDEs or alternate a GraphQL server's runtime execution and type validation behavior.
-There are two kinds of directives, executable directives to extend GraphQL documents and type-system directives to extend SDL types.
-Typically, any GraphQL server implementation should provide the following directives `@skip`, `@include`, and `@deprecated`. `@skip` and `@include`, for example, are executable directives used in GraphQL documents, whereas `@deprecated` is a type-system directive used in SDL to inform client tools that a particular part such as a field is deprecated.
+Directives provide a way to add metadata for client tools such as code generators and IDEs or alternate a GraphQL server's runtime execution and type validation behavior.
+There are two kinds of directives, executable directives to annotate executable parts of GraphQL documents and type-system directives to annotate SDL types.
+Typically, any GraphQL server implementation should provide the following directives `@skip`, `@include`, and `@deprecated`. `@skip` and `@include`, for example, are executable directives used in GraphQL documents to exclude or include fields, whereas `@deprecated` is a type-system directive used in SDL types to inform client tools that a particular part such as a field is deprecated.

+> **Hint:** Directives in GraphQL are pretty similar to Attributes in .Net

 ## Structure